fractalfox01/group_fillit/README.md

 Even if they are embedded in a 4x4 square, each Tetrimino is defined by its minimal boundaries (their ’#’).
 The 12 remaining empty characters will be ignored for the Tetriminos assemble process.
-Tetriminos are ordered by they apparition order in the file.
-Among all the possible candidates for the smallest square, we only accept the one where Tetriminos is placed on their most upper-left position.
+Tetriminos maintain the same order as they appear in the file.
+Among all the possible candidates for the smallest square, we only accept the one where tetriminos are placed on their most upper-left position.

 __Example :__